nictera/SoundProcessing_MatlabFunctions/README.md

 SoundProcessing_MatlabFunctions
 ===============

-Matlab sound analysis and plotting functions
+Matlab sound analysis and plotting functions by Teresa Nick

 These are Mathworks Matlab functions for use in plotting and analyzing wav files.